Superhero film: 2019–present

 In 2022, Warner Bros. released The Batman, a reboot of the Batman film series, unconnected to the DC Extended Universe.
 It was a critical and commercial hit, with praise for the film being a grounded detective story, due to Matt Reeves' direction and Robert Pattinson's performance as the titular hero.
 It became the second biggest pandemic debut, after Spider-Man: No Way Home.
 Morbius, starring Jared Leto and based on the Spider-Man villain of the same name, debuted that April as another chapter in Sony's Spider-Man Universe.
 The film was critically panned and a box-office bomb.
 Variety reported that whilst the initial opening was hopeful for Morbius, "the character is not nearly as recognizable to general audiences as Spider-Man, Batman or Venom, nor is the film connected to a larger story like Eternals or Shang-Chi and the Legend of the Ten Rings.
 Thus, Morbius wasn't expected to match the receipts for recent comic book tent-poles based on those characters."
 Scott Mendelson further stated Sony seemed to rely on the film's connection to the Spider-Man universe, the success of Venom, and a misguided assumption that audiences were interested in villain movies.

 In May 2022, Sam Raimi returned to the superhero genre with Doctor Strange in the Multiverse of Madness.
 The film was met with mixed-to-positive reviews and earned $187 million on its opening weekend.
 It became the eleventh-best domestic debut of all time, the best summer debut for a Disney release during the pandemic, and Raimi's best opening.
 The film earned $61 million in its second weekend, becoming one of the MCU's most significant second-weekend box office drops.
 The 67% decline was attributed by Deadline Hollywood to the "bad word of mouth" on the film and its CinemaScore grade.
 At the same time, Intelligence saw more than a 17% downsize of available seats for the film, resulting in fewer showtimes, which also led to the decline.
 In its third weekend, the film earned $31.6 million, contributing to the 800-million-dollar mark at the box office to become Hollywood's second-highest-grossing film released during the pandemic behind No Way Home.
 The film earned $16.4 million in its fourth weekend, contributing to the total box office that helped it to become the highest-grossing film of 2022, previously held by The Batman.
-As of June 2022, the film stands as the 11th highest-grossing of the MCU worldwide.
+As of June 2022, the film stands as the 11th highest-grossing of the MCU worldwide. on October 21st, the DCEU released the film Black Adam to mixed reviews and it was a failure at the box office as it failed to break even at the box office, grossing $393 million against a budget of $190–$260 million.
+Much like Black Adam, the MCU movie Thor: Love and Thunder was released mixed reviews.
+However Black Panther: Wakanda Forever was released to positive reviews.